-The speed of an aircraft for airborne LiDAR data acquisition can vary in a large range, i.e., 10-140 knots (5.14 to 72 m/s) [19].
+The speed of an aircraft for airborne LiDAR data acquisition can vary in a large range, i.e., 10-140 knots (5.14 to 72 m/s) (Saylam, 2009).
 Specific to the ALTM 3100EA scanner, latest practices prefer Cessna aircraft or helicopter.
-The recommended range of speed of an aircraft (aircraft and helicopter) and the least count of scanning frequency and scanning angle are obtained by private communications with Mariusz Boba [20] and Jake Carroll [21].
+The recommended range of speed of an aircraft (aircraft and helicopter) and the least count of scanning frequency and scanning angle are obtained by private communications with Mariusz Boba and Jake Carroll.

-4.3 Selection of optimization method for minimization problem
+4.3 Selection of optimisation method for minimisation problem

-Amongst the six variables of design vector of optimization, three variables namely the half scan angle (φ), scanning frequency (f) and PRF (F) are the features of a LiDAR scanner and thus these are addressed as scanner parameters.
+Amongst the six variables of design vector of optimisation, three variables namely the half scan angle (φ) , scanning frequency (f) and PRF (F) are the features of a LiDAR scanner and thus these are addressed as scanner parameters.
 The remaining three variables (flying height, flying speed and flying direction) are related to flying operation and therefore, these are termed as the flying parameters.
 The salient characteristics of the scanning parameters, flying parameters, flight duration and constraints are as following:

-(i) Scanner parameters are discrete parameters.
+- 1 Scanner parameters are discrete parameters.
 More specifically, the PRF is a discontinuous parameter which is decided according to the flying height.
 However, flying parameters are continuous parameters.
-Therefore, the objective function (flight duration) and constraints are functions of discrete as well as continuous variables.

-(ii) Flight duration is a sum of the strip time and turning time.
+Therefore, the objective function (flight duration) and constraints are function of discrete as well as continuous variables. - 2 Flight duration is a sum of the strip time and turning time.
 The strip time is the summation of the time taken to cover individual strips of varying length.
 For an arbitrary shaped AOI, the strip time is discontinuous mathematical functions.
 Moreover, on the other hand, the turning time is a function of the flying speed and maximum banking angle.
 During flying operations, the maximum banking angle remains constant in practice.
 The flying speed is a continuous variable.
 As an aircraft has to turn to one of the flight lines which are finite in number, are regularly spaced and have pre-decided locations, the turning mechanism (consecutive, non-consecutive or hybrid turnings) makes the flight duration discontinuous.
-Switching between the parallel flight lines for covering all flight lines in minimum time is equivalent to the problem of travelling on parallel edges and switching between these is non-solvable in polynomial time using classical combinatorial optimization techniques [22].

-(iii) The scanner and flying parameters appear as non-separable variables in the expressions of flight duration and constraints, where the latter are implicit nonlinear mathematical functions.

-(iv) The error in 3D coordinates has an inverse relation with the fight duration with respect to the changes in flying height and scan angle (i.e., with the increase in flying height and scan angle the flight duration will decrease but the errors increase, and vice versa.
+Switching between the parallel flight lines for covering all flight lines in minimum time is equivalent to the problem of travelling on parallel edges and shifting from one edge to the other in minimum time.
+The problem of travelling on parallel edges and switching between these is non-solvable in polynomial time using classical combinatorial optimisation techniques (Benavent et al., 2005). - 3 The scanner and flying parameters appear as non-separable variables in the expressions of flight duration and constraints, where the latter are implicit non-linear mathematical functions. - 4 The error in 3D coordinates has an inverse relation with the fight duration with respect to the changes in flying height and scan angle (i.e., with the increase in flying height and scan angle the flight duration will decrease but the errors increase, and vice versa.

-As per the characteristics of variables, applicable constraints and the objective function discussed above, the problem of optimization in the current case is a mixed integer nonlinear problem (MINLP).
-However, the nonlinear implicit equations of mathematically discontinuous objective function and constraints, which are defined in terms of discrete and continuous variables, limit the use of conventional (classical) optimization methods.
+As per the characteristics of variables, applicable constraints and the objective function discussed above, the problem of optimisation in the current case is a mixed integer non-linear problem (MINLP).
+However, the non-linear implicit equations of mathematically discontinuous objective function and constraints, which are defined in terms of discrete and continuous variables, limit the use of conventional (classical) optimisation methods.
 Additionally, the existence of derivatives and unimodal property of objective function is also not guaranteed in such problems.
-In view of the nonlinear single-objective constrained optimization problem with discontinuous objective function and constraints, which are defined in terms of non-separable discrete and continuous variables, the evolutionary algorithms can be found useful.
+In view of the non-linear single-objective constrained optimisation problem with discontinuous objective function and constraints, which are defined in terms of non-separable discrete and continuous variables, the evolutionary algorithms can be found useful.